-Our consolidated financial statements appearing in this 2020 Annual Report are reported in U.S. dollars in thousands, unless otherwise indicated, and are prepared in accordance with generally accepted accounting principles in the United States of America ("U.S. GAAP").
-Totals presented in this 2020 Annual Report may not total correctly due to rounding of numbers.
+Our consolidated financial statements appearing in this 2021 Annual Report are reported in U.S. dollars in thousands, unless otherwise indicated, and are prepared in accordance with generally accepted accounting principles in the United States of America ("U.S. GAAP").
+Totals presented in this 2021 Annual Report may not total correctly due to rounding of numbers.

-All references in this 2020 Annual Report to "dollars," "USD," or "\$," are to U.S. dollars, all references in this Annual Report to "NIS" are to New Israeli Shekel, and all references in this Annual Report to "CAD" are to Canadian dollars.
-The published (1) representative exchange rate between the NIS and the dollar for March 31, 2020, was NIS 3.57 per \$1.00.
-The published (2) representative exchange rate between the CAD and the dollar for March 31, 2020, was CAD 1.41 CAD per \$1.00.
+All references in this 2021 Annual Report to "dollars," "USD," or "\$," are to U.S. dollars, all references to "NIS" are to New Israeli Shekel, and all references to "CAD" are to Canadian dollars.
+The published (1) representative exchange rate between the NIS and the dollar for March 31, 2021, was NIS 3.33 per \$1.00.
+The published (2) representative exchange rate between the CAD and the dollar for March 31, 2021, was CAD 1.26 per \$1.00.
 No representation is made that the NIS amounts or CAD amounts could have been, or could be, converted into dollars at rates specified herein or any other rate.

-- (1) As published by The Bank of Israel. - (2) As published by J.P.
+(1) As published by The Bank of Israel.

+(2) As published by J.P.
 Morgan Chase.